elleem/reading-notes/401/mindset.md

 ### Redefining Success

+Anxiety about our careers, comes to us via snobs.
+We care about our careers so much because respect is also awarded in this type of heirarchy.

+There's a spirit of equality and the messaging is that you should be as successful as Bill Gates.

+Failure is almost where you "should" be in a meritocracy.

+Our heroes and villians are humans, instead of a religion.

+We like to see things that aren't human, such as nature.

+Really talking about success and failure.

 ### Emotional Bias

 It would surprise no one in my life to see that I scored low on self-awareness, since I would say I have a very high imposter's syndrome.